Kaitlyn C Buzza, PT, DPT, SCS

 Jessie Wright Award

-The highest honor from the University of Pittsburgh Department of Physical Therapy (based upon unanimous faculty decision to a student who displays superior achievement and the potential to be an outstanding clinician)
+The Jessie Wright Award is the highest honor from the University of Pittsburgh Department of Physical Therapy.
+The award is based upon unanimous faculty decision to a student who displays superior achievement and the potential to be an outstanding clinician.

 Research Interests